epam/edp-install/docs/user-guide/index.md

 # Overview

-The EDP User Guide is intended for developers and provides details on working with EDP Admin Console, different codebase types and EDP CI/CD flow.
+The EDP User guide is intended for developers and provides details on working with EDP Admin Console, different codebase types and EDP CI/CD flow.

 ## Admin Console

 Admin Console is a central management tool in the EDP ecosystem that provides the ability to define pipelines, project resources and new technologies in a simple way.
 Using Admin Console enables to manage business entities:

-- Create Codebases as Applications, Libraries and Autotests;
+- Create such codebase types as Applications, Libraries and Autotests;
 - Create/Update CD Pipelines;

 !!! note